thomaszwagerman/fpl-solver/docs/config.md

   * **Default:** `0.002`

-## Heuristic Probabilities for Defensive Contribution Points

-These are internal model parameters used to estimate the likelihood of players achieving the new defensive contribution point thresholds, if direct event data is not available from the FPL API.

-* `CBIT_DEF_PROB`: Heuristic probability for defenders/goalkeepers to accumulate 10 or more Clearances, Blocks, Interceptions (CBI) & Tackles.

-  * **Default:** `0.3`

-* `CBIRT_MID_FWD_PROB`: Heuristic probability for midfielders/forwards to accumulate 12 or more Clearances, Blocks, Interceptions (CBI), Tackles & Recoveries.

-  * **Default:** `0.15`

 ## Default Expected Minutes

 * `DEFAULT_SUB_MINUTES`: Default average minutes assigned to players who typically come on as substitutes.